 Data mining method of detecting malware has been very effective in the classification of malware.
 This field of study can be classified into supervised and unsupervised learning strategies and several techniques [1].
-The strategy or technique to be adopted by an expert for the classification task depends on the nature of data and the problem to be solved, that is whether the output of the data is categorical or numerical.
-Learning techniques for supervised data mining includes Rain Forest Neural network, decision tree, Bayesian, Na ve Bayes, Classification-based Multiple Association Rule (CMAR) [24].

-An unsupervised learning technique is based on clustering algorithm such as k-Nearest Neighourhood and some other clustering algorithms.
+The strategy or technique to be adopted by an expert for the classification task depends on the nature of data and problem to be solved, that is whether the output of the data is categorical or numerical.
+Learning techniques for supervised data mining includes Rain Forest Neural network, decision tree, Bayesian, Naïve Bayes, Classification-based Multiple Association Rule (CMAR) [24] while unsupervised learning technique is based on clustering algorithm such as k-nearest neighour and some other clustering algorithms.
 Supervised learning can be basically used for three purposes namely classification, prediction, and estimation depending on the output of data or whether to determine present or future circumstances.

-In this research, association rules mining of Apriori Algorithm is improved and used for automatic candidate generation and selection of android applications' features for effective classification.
-The original Apriori Algorithm was proposed by Agrawal R. et al [2] in order to address the problem of mining association rules.
-The need to improve the efficiency of mining of frequent item sets (highest occurring MIR Labs, USA items), by reducing the times of scanning the database and reducing the number of candidate item sets, prompted [3] to propose an improved Apriori Algorithm based on the classic Apriori Algorithm.
-The basic idea of Apriori Algorithm is to generate the frequent itemsets using iterative method in order to generated rules that meet the minimum confidence to form rule sets and outputs [3].
+Association rules mining of Apriori algorithm is improved and adopted in this research for feature selection and automatic candidate generation for effective classification.
+The original Apriori algorithm was proposed by Agrawal R. et al [2] in order to address the problem of mining association rules.
+The need to improve the efficiency of mining of frequent itemsets (highest occurring items), by reducing the times of scanning the database and reducing the number of candidate item sets, prompted [3] to propose an improved Apriori algorithm based on the classic Apriori algorithm.
+The basic idea of Apriori algorithm is to generate the frequent itemsets using iterative method in order to generated rules that Normaziah AbdulAziz Computer Science Department, International Islamic University Malaysia naa@iium.edu.my meet the minimum confidence to form rule sets and outputs [3].